Puntalytics/Puntalytics.github.io/gallery.md

 ---

 # Gallery
 Someday, this page might be interactive, in the style of [RBSDM](https://rbsdm.com/).
-In the mean time, enjoy a whole bunch of plots to scroll through!
+In the mean time, enjoy a whole bunch of stuff to scroll through!
 For more details about our metrics, head [here](/metrics.md).

-#### test
+### Current stats
+Here's how things stand this season.
+Last updated 8/31/2021 prior to SNF.
 {% include_relative tables/gtexample.html %}

 ### Punt Runts Custom EPA